 We offer a part-time route for our general Primary PGCE (5 - 11 years).
 The part-time route might be ideal for you if you're looking to change career, to earn while you learn or if for personal circumstances you're unable to pursue a teacher training programme on a full-time basis.

 The part time route will be offered as Primary General 5 to 11 and will run from September 2020 to July 2022.
-The part of the PGCE programme taught here at the University will run on the same two days per week across the first and second years.
-These are likely to be Thursdays and Fridays leaving you with the rest of the week to study and/or attend to your other commitments.
+The part of the PGCE programme taught here at the University will run on two days per week across the first and second years.

 You will be assessed through a range of methods to include audits of subject knowledge, written assignments and presentations.
 Academic work will need to be of the high standard required of postgraduate (Level 7) study.